Paddle Billing

 1. Build request

-Preview your transaction.
+Preview the transaction.
 Paddle returns a preview of the transaction, including tax and localized pricing.
 You may like to present this information to a customer, depending on your workflow.

-Send the request to create your transaction.
+Send the request to create the transaction.
 Paddle creates it.
 Its status is draft or ready depending on the information you supplied.

 Build request